Jade-GG/custom-reorder/README.md

 @endsection
 ```

 - Wrap the `x-rapidez-reorder::reorderable` component around your products table with a `v-bind:items` containing your items.
-If you're not using the standard magento order data, ideally the items should be in the same format as [OrderItem in the GraphQL API](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#definition-OrderItem).
+If you're not using the standard magento order data, ideally the items should be in the same format as [OrderItem in the GraphQL API](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#definition-OrderItem), or in the same format as [CartItemInput](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#definition-CartItemInput) (in this case you should add the `cart-items` prop).
 If you can't or won't add the `entered_options` and `selected_options`, any configurable items will be grayed out.

 - Then, wrap every individual item in your list with `x-rapidez-reorder::item` to allow the checkboxes and transparency to appear.
 Be aware that this wraps a `label` element around your item, which [may be impactful for any other interactive elements like anchor tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/label#accessibility).
 This should end up looking something like this:
 ```blade